RiyanBK/WebDesign/MVP.md

 **Simplifications:**
 - Friends list is P1
-- Just holds calander class and does not automatically import
+- Just holds calendar class and does not automatically import

 **Dependencies:**
 - Database setup